Put a Smile on Their Face

 For six summers I worked in the office at the sleep-away camp that my kids went to.
 Watching the elation on the camper’s faces when they opened the care packages that arrived from home was priceless.
 I didn’t want them to miss out on the thrill of knowing they were being thought of or opening a little piece of home, so although I was there, I made some too.

 When they began college, although I realize they were considered adults, I started sending care packages to college.
 The contents certainly differed, but the sentiment was the same.
 I figured why wait for midterms or finals to send a little something?
+Although that is a great time and here is our Exam Care Package Guide to help.
 They may not admit it, but our students probably miss some of the touches of home life, even if their new-found independence trumps a home-cooked meal.
 Who doesn’t enjoy getting a little something in the mail?

 There are many options for making your own to going online and having the whole thing packaged and shipped for you (which is nice too).
 You can even sign up to have regular care packages sent; Tetherbox.com has semester and yearly plans.
 Another option is Our Campus Market which has care packages for every occasion.
 Pinterest has hundreds of creative ideas to make your own.
 From homemade brownies to teddy bears to my favorite – new underwear or socks, because they probably haven’t done much laundry and fresh ones can buy them an extra few days until they have to.
 Sometimes just a card will do.
 Etsy has some beautiful care packages from miss you boxes with essential oils and a succulent, to a homesick gift box to one with fresh baked oatmeal raisin cookies and banana bread to remind them of home.